cybera/synthi/manual/src/sections/JupyterLabAPI.md

   ![dataset-link](../images/dataset-link.png)

   * The link icon next to each dataset will take you to the dataset in the Synthi platform.
-  * The "Filters" field, "Include Shared" and "Published Only" checkboxes allows you to search a dataset of interest by filtering based on various dataset metadata.
-See [Search](sections/Search.md) section for more details on how to use it.
+  * The *Filters* field, *Include Shared* and *Published Only* checkboxes allows you to search a dataset of interest by filtering based on various dataset metadata.
+See the *[Search](sections/Search.md)* section for more details on how to use it.

   ### Connecting to Synthi

-  Install the [python-synthi](sections/PythonAPI.md) package, then import the environment variables by running this in a notebook cell.
+  Install the [python-synthi](sections/PythonAPI.md) package, then import the environment variables by running this in a notebook cell:

   ```python
     import os